ocaml-community/awesome-ocaml/README.md

 - [flow](https://github.com/facebook/flow) - flow is a static type checker for JavaScript
 - [SLAyer](https://github.com/Microsoft/SLAyer) - SLAyer is an automatic formal verification tool that uses separation logic to verify memory safety of C programs.
 - [MemCAD](https://github.com/Antique-team/memcad) - MemCAD is an abstract interpreter for shape analysis.
 MemCAD can verify C programs manipulating complex data structures.
+- [Camelot](https://github.com/upenn-cis1xx/camelot) - Camelot is a modular and fully configurable OCaml linter and stylechecker.

 ## Program analysis
 - [BAP](https://github.com/BinaryAnalysisPlatform/bap) - BAP is a reverse engineering and program analysis platform that targets binary programs.